No-platforms/gitana/README.md

 # Gitana CLI

-Gitana CLI is a powerful command-line tool designed for generating Dockerized Git analytics and exporting results as PNG images.
+Gitana CLI is a powerful command-line tool designed for generating Git analytics.
 This tool provides various statistics from Git repositories, making it easier for developers to analyze their code contributions and project history.

 ## Features